 \subsection{Weather Statistics}

 The weather data is extracted using the Meteostat API, focusing on monthly weather statistics.
 For each node in the road network, the nearest weather station is identified based on geographic coordinates (latitude and longitude).
 We then retrieve monthly weather data for each location over a specified time range.
-The time range aligns with the time range of the traffic accident record.
-After fetching the data, it merges this with the corresponding node ID and coordinates, and stores the results in CSV files.
+The time range aligns with that of the traffic accident record.
+After fetching the data, it merges it with the corresponding node IDs and coordinates and stores the results in CSV files.
 Finally, all files are concatenated to create a comprehensive dataset matching historical weather conditions to each road network node.

 We collect six types of features: the average daily air temperature in \SI{}{\degreeCelsius}, the average daily minimum air temperature in \SI{}{\degreeCelsius}, the average daily maximum air temperature in \SI{}{\degreeCelsius}, the monthly precipitation total in mm, the average wind speed in km/h, and the average sea-level air pressure in hPa.